Skip to content

 Scenarios group predefined tasks that you can execute against a required view's VMs.

-Define tasks in the scenario template, then create the scenario.
-Note that the scenario template is the plan; the scenario is the actual instance.
+A user with the appropriate permissions defines tasks in the scenario template and then creates the scenario.
+Think about it like this--the scenario template is the plan; the scenario is the actual instance.
 One template can yield multiple scenarios.
-Associate these scenarios with one or more Player views.
+You associate these scenarios with one or more Player views.

 In the Scenarios screen, Steamfitter names the created scenario scenario template name - your username by default.